 For more information or to set up interviews please contact Lindsey Bertrand at email@example.com or 604-801-5121 x238.

 The full study—including images, figures, and detailed information on who is lobbying whom—is available at: corporatemapping.ca/bc-influence

 Author: Lindsey Bertrand

-Lindsey Bertrand is Media and Publications Specialist at the CCPA-BC.
+Lindsey Bertrand is a communication specialist at the CCPA-BC.